Genre:

 Bio

 E. Joe Brown is a published author.
-His newest novel is A Cowboy’s Destiny, a series of historical fiction.
+His newest novel is A Cowboy’s Fortune, book two in the Kelly Can Saga of historical fiction novels.
 Joe is a member of SouthWest Writers, the Western Writers of America, and the Military Writers Society of America.

 Books